w3c/webrtc-encoded-transform/sdp-explainer.md

 ```
 These calls will act as if the addCodec() call had been invoked on every transceiver created of the associated "kind".

 NOTE: The codecs will not show up on the static sender/receiver getCapabilities methods, since these methods can’t distinguish between capabilities used for different PeerConnections.
-They will show up in the list of codecs in getParameters(), so they’re available for selection or deselection.
+They will show up in the list of codecs in RTCRtp{Sender,Receiver}.getParameters(), so they’re available to the RTCRtpSender for selection or deselection.